+a.
 The following documentation will be made available on the web before the Regatta.
 It is the responsibility of all participating clubs to make sure their crews are made aware of the content:

+- How to get to NWSC

-- Circulation Pattern on and off water - Safety Plan
+- Circulation Pattern on and off water

+- Safety Plan
-All information is available online on the British Rowing Website: https://www.britishrowing.org/events/events-calendar/junior-inter-regional-regatta/

-Holme Pierrepont Leisure Trust has provided exclusive use to the rowing lake and rowing facilities for the duration of the competition to British Rowing for the purposes of both running the Junior Inter Regional Regatta and hosting a World Class Start Camp.
+All information is available on line on the British Rowing website: www.britishrowing.org/jirr b.
+Holme Pierrepont Leisure Trust has provided exclusive use to the rowing lake and rowing facilities for the duration of the event to British Rowing for the purposes of both running the Junior Inter Regional Regatta and hosting a World Class Start Camp.
 This plan applies to the provisions of the regatta only.

+c.
 Other Water users have been advised by the Water sports Authorities of the restriction.
 Those providing First Aid and Safety Boat cover will be made aware of the Safety Documentation and their roles.

-At the start of the competition
+2.2.2 At the start of the event

-A safety briefing for Officials will be given at the start of the day detailing any changes to the CSP.
+a.
+A safety briefing for Officials will be given at the start of the day detailing any changes to the ESP.
 This will be extended to Coaches as required.

-Copies of the Safety & Welfare Documentation will be available to view at Registration and will also be available online.
+b.
+Copies of the Safety & Welfare Documentation will be available to view at Registration and will also be available on line.

-Members of the Competition Organising Committee will be available to discuss any matters arising.
+c.
+Members of the Event Organising Committee will be available to discuss any matters arising.

-Umpires will have copies of the Competition Safety Plan.
+d.
+Umpires will have copies of the Event Safety Plan.
 Each Rescue Launch will have be provided with an aide memoire detailing what to do in an emergency.
 The First Aid provider will be briefed by the Safety Adviser.

-Before racing starts the Race Committee Chairman and Competition Safety Adviser (CSA) will assess the conditions of the course and must agree unanimously that racing should start.
+e.
+Before racing starts the Race Committee Chairman and Event Safety Adviser (ESA) will assess the conditions of the course and must agree unanimously that racing should start.